apache/mxnet-site/versions/master/_sources/tutorials/gluon/mnist.md.txt

 **Figure 3:** First conv + pooling layer in LeNet.

-Now we train LeNet with the same hyper-parameters as before.
+Now we train LeNet with similar hyper-parameters as before.
 Note that, if a GPU is available, we recommend using it.
 This greatly speeds up computation given that LeNet is more complex and compute-intensive than the previous multilayer perceptron.
 To do so, we only need to change `mx.cpu()` to `mx.gpu()` and MXNet takes care of the rest.
 Just like before, we'll stop training after 10 epochs.

 Training and prediction can be done in the similar way as we did for MLP.